rottitime/react-accordion/README.md

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute, please check out our [contributing guidelines](https://github.com/rottitime/react-accordion/blob/main/CONTRIBUTING.md) for more information on how to get started.

-## License

-GovUK Design React is open source and licensed under the [MIT License](https://github.com/rottitime/react-accordion/blob/main/LICENSE).

----

-Feel free to explore, contribute, and make the most out of GovUK Design React.
-Together, we can build better and more accessible web applications for everyone.
-Happy coding! 🎉

 ---